J&K: 99% new domiciles issued to former Permanent Resident Certificate holders, claims government

 Principal Secretary Rohit Kansal said the process of issuance of domicile certificates is being accelerated.

-The Jammu and Kashmir administration on Tuesday said that 99% of the 12.5 lakh domicile certificates issued so far have been given to esrtwhile Permanent Resident Certificate owners of the erstwhile state.
+The Jammu and Kashmir administration on Tuesday said that 99% of the 12.5 lakh domicile certificates issued so far have been given to former Permanent Resident Certificate owners of the erstwhile state.

 Principal Secretary Rohit Kansal said that this included 11,398 West Pakistan Refugees, 415 Valmiki community members, 10 Gorkha community members and 12,340 registered migrants.